-- Mix sugar, cornstarch, and salt in large microwave-safe bowl.
+Mix sugar, cornstarch, and salt in large microwave-safe bowl.
 Mix in water and rhubarb.
 Microwave on high, stirring occasionally, for about six minutes or until the rhubarb is tender and liquid has thickened to the consistency of jam.
 Cool to room temperature, about 30 minutes.
-Mix in strawberries.
+Mix in strawberries and orange zest.

-- Whisk together powdered sugar, water, and vanilla until smooth.
+Whisk together powdered sugar, water, and vanilla until smooth.
+Add water a little at a time and add more powdered sugar or water as necessary.
 Drizzle glaze over hot turnovers.